Homoousion: Terminology

 The term ὁμοούσιον (homoousion), the accusative case form of ὁμοούσιος (homoousios, "consubstantial"), was adopted at the First Council of Nicaea (325) in order to clarify the ontology of Christ.
 From its Greek original, the term was translated into other languages.
 In Latin, which is lacking a present participle of the verb 'to be', two main corresponding variants occurred.
 Since the Aristotelian term ousia was commonly translated in Latin as essentia (essence) or substantia (substance), the Greek term homoousios was consequently translated into Latin as coessentialis or consubstantialis, hence the English terms coessential and consubstantial.
 Some modern scholars say that homoousios is properly translated as coessential, while consubstantial has a much wider spectrum of meanings.
 The Book of Common Prayer renders the term as "being of one substance with the Father."

 From ὁμοούσιος (coessential), the theological term ὁμοουσιότης (coessentiality) was also derived.
 It was used by Greek-speaking authors, like Didymus of Alexandria and other theologians.

 Pre-Nicene usage

-The term ὁμοούσιος had been used before its adoption by the First Council of Nicaea.
-The Gnostics were the first to use the word ὁμοούσιος, while before the Gnostics there is no trace at all of its existence.
-The early church theologians were probably made aware of this concept, and thus of the doctrine of emanation, taught by the Gnostics.
+The term ὁμοούσιος (homoousios, "of the same essence") was in use prior to its adoption at the First Council of Nicaea, with the earliest extant occurrences appearing in certain 2nd-century Gnostic writings, where the word was used in discussions of relationships between divine beings or emanations.
+Modern scholars note, however, that the term belongs more broadly to the vocabulary of Greek philosophical discourse concerning ousia (“essence” or “substance”), and was not originally a uniquely Christian or Gnostic technical term.
+Scholars have often noted that its appearance in some Gnostic texts does not imply Nicene dependence on Gnosticism, and the direction of influence remains debated, with the possibility that influence may also have run from proto-orthodox Christianity to Gnostic writers.

+Connection to earlier Greek philosophy

+Use of the term ousia was a common and vital part of ancient Greek metaphysical terminology, especially in the works of Plato and Aristotle, where it was used to discuss the definitive substance and the nature of reality.
+In later philosophical tradition, including Middle Platonism and Neoplatonism, the term was used more and more to describe the relationships between divine and metaphysical principles and subsistence.

+Though the term homoousion was never used by pre-Christian philosophers, the term comes forth from this wider philosophical vocabulary concerning shared substance, which was available to a variety of religious and philosophical writers in late antiquity.

+Use within Gnosticism

 In Gnostic texts, the word ὁμοούσιος is used with the following meanings: